prb112/healthcare-serverless/docs/index.md

 Have fun!

+At the conclusion of the Conference, please email pbastide@us.ibm.com with questions.

 ## To Get Started Right Away with the conference...
 1. Get added to the “DEGCLOUD” IBM Cloud account using the following app - https://account-invite.mybluemix.net/
 - lab key: welcome